 a.
 All members shall be entitled to attend Potomac Region activities and social events.

 b.
 All members, except Honorary members, shall: 1. be entitled to vote (in person or by proxy) in the election of Officers or upon issues presented at a general meeting, and 2. be eligible to hold appointive office.

 c.
 Only Active members shall be entitled to hold elective office.

 Section 5.
-Suspension: Members may be suspended for reprehensible behavior that, in the opinion of the Executive Board, does not warrant expulsion.
+Suspension.
+Members may be suspended for reprehensible behavior which, in the opinion of the Executive Board, does not warrant expulsion.
 Suspended members may appeal to the Executive Board for reinstatement.
 Failing to receive a favorable decision from the Executive Board, suspended members may appeal to the membership at any regular or special meeting.

 ARTICLE V: OBLIGATIONS AND INDEBTEDNESS

 Section 1.
 Authority to Incur Obligations or Indebtedness.
 Only elected Officers or persons authorized by the Executive Board to act on behalf of the Club shall incur any obligation or indebtedness in the name of the Club.
 All obligations or indebtedness are incurred solely as corporate obligations.
 No personal liability whatever shall attach to such corporate obligation or liability.